-On the basis of the Nikkorex SLR series Nikon introduced in 1967 the Nikon/Nikkorex M-35 and some years later the Nikon/Nikkorex-35S microscope cameras.
+On the basis of the Nikkorex SLR series Nikon introduced in 1967 the Nikon/Nikkorex M-35 and some years later the Nikon/Nikkorex-35S microscope cameras (see above).
 Both cameras have neither a built-in shutter, nor a viewfinder, exposure meter and a motor drive.
-The M-35S has the possibility to make images on full format (24 x 36 mm.) or half format (24 x 18 mm.).
+The M-35S has the possibility to make images on full format (24 x 36 mm.) or half format (24 x 18 mm.) via a button on top of the body.
+Both cameras have a LTM = 39 mm thread mount.
 Via adapters these cameras can be used on a variety of microscopes.

 The two cameras shown above are based on the Nikon EM.
 The FX-35 has no shutter, no exposure meter, no viewfinder and no motor drive.
 It can be used on the Microflex AFX-II and PFX.
 Film transport is done manually and the Microflex equipment has a built-in shutter and exposure meter.
 The FX-35A has as an extra built-in motor drive.
 It can be used on the Microflex UFX-II and HFX-II exposure controllers, which have built-in shutters and exposure meters.
 The Nikon FX-34A-DATA has a built-in shutter and a data back.
 It is also possible to exchange the back with a polaroid back.